 In WCW, he bounced from one group to the next.
 He was given a spot in the Four Horsemen by taking Arn Anderson’s place as the enforcer in the group, and not long later, he would be brought into the nWo after turning on Ric Flair.
-At this time, it was very hard for a spotlight to shine on anyone in particular as the nWo was beginning to swell with members.
+At this time, it was tough for a spotlight to shine on anyone in particular as the nWo was beginning to swell with members.

-In one of our favorite moments from Curt’s time in WCW, he was in the stable known as the West Texas Rednecks where he sang the song “Rap is Crap.”
+In one of our favorite moments from Curt’s time in WCW, he was in the stable known as the West Texas Rednecks, where he sang the song "Rap is Crap."
 In fact, this was one of the best things we have ever seen in wrestling!

-During this time in his career, he was having a lot of fun and making a lot of money and he didn’t have the pressure of needing to be “the guy.”
+During this time in his career, he was having a lot of fun and making a lot of money, and he didn’t have the pressure of needing to be "the guy."

 Curt Hennig returned home to the WWE as a surprise entrant at the 2002 Royal Rumble pay-per-view.
 He came back, kicked ass, and was the third to last person eliminated from the match.
 He was in great shape, hadn’t missed a step in the ring, and seemed to be on his way to making a huge impact in WWE once again.
-His return at the Rumble was meant to be a one-off appearance, but he impressed everyone in the office which opened up the doors for another run with Vince and company.
+His return at the Rumble was meant to be a one-off appearance, but he impressed everyone in the office, which opened up the doors for another run with Vince and company.

-They started airing fun vignettes of Mr. Perfect again and he got to wrestle many of the greats who were hot at the time, including Brock Lesnar, Edge, Stone Cold, RVD, Jeff and Matt Hardy, Rikishi, you name it.
+They started airing fun vignettes of Mr. Perfect again, and he got to wrestle many of the greats who were hot at the time, including Brock Lesnar, Edge, Stone Cold, RVD, Jeff and Matt Hardy, Rikishi, you name it.
 But this homecoming was shortlived.
 On May 5th, 2002, just a few months after joining back up in New York, World Wrestling Entertainment came to terms on his release.

-Now if you haven’t read about the Plane Ride from Hell, you seriously need to.
-We break down every detail from this flight which includes an orgy of excess, violence and sexual misconduct by the Nature Boy Ric Flair, where at one point he was strutting down the aisle on the flight in nothing but his robe on, junk flying everywhere, going up to the stewardesses saying, “COME ON SWEETHEART, WOOO!!” as he opens up his robe to them.
+Now, if you haven’t read about the Plane Ride from Hell, you seriously need to.
+We break down every detail from this flight, which includes an orgy of excess, violence, and sexual misconduct by the Nature Boy Ric Flair, where at one point he was strutting down the aisle on the flight in nothing but his robe on, junk flying everywhere, going up to the stewardesses saying, "COME ON SWEETHEART, WOOO!!" as he opens up his robe to them.

-Curt and Brock Lesnar were close friends who traveled on the road together and they both hailed from Minnesota.
-But during this long flight, they got restless, leading to what started out as a friendly amateur wrestling-style ‘take-down’ tussle after Curt insisted he was a better grappler than the younger Brock.
+Curt and Brock Lesnar were close friends who traveled on the road together, and they both hailed from Minnesota.
+But during this long flight, they got restless, leading to what started as a friendly amateur wrestling-style ‘take-down’ tussle after Curt insisted he was a better grappler than the younger Brock.
 It then escalated.

-CREDIBLE: “They weren’t fighting…at first.
-But they’re very competitive so they’re just scraping along, like messing around – then something happened where it got serious.
-It didn’t come to blows – but you know the opening that they have on planes – those openings are the emergency exit rows.
+CREDIBLE: "They weren’t fighting…at first.
+But they’re very competitive, so they’re just scraping along, like messing around – then something happened where it got serious.
+It didn’t come to blows – but you know the opening they have on planes – those openings are the emergency exit rows.
 Now Brock’s a wrestling shooter – and Curt’s a shooter kinda too – so they took it seriously.
 They didn’t wanna give in to each other.
-They went at it so hard [Lesnar shot in and drove Hennig so hard into the side] that they almost popped open the emergency exit – twenty-five, thirty thousand feet in the air…people [among them: Dave Finley, Triple H, and Paul Heyman] had to separate them.”
+They went at it so hard [Lesnar shot in and drove Hennig so hard into the side] that they almost popped open the emergency exit – twenty-five, thirty thousand feet in the air…people [among them: Dave Finley, Triple H, and Paul Heyman] had to separate them."

-WALTMAN: “Obviously [WWE management] made a big deal out of it…the fuckin’ door – it’s impossible for it to open at that altitude.
+WALTMAN: "Obviously [WWE management] made a big deal out of it…the fuckin’ door – it’s impossible for it to open at that altitude.
 So it was real stupid.
-[The flight before] Vince and Kurt Angle had a take-down tournament in the aisle – but as soon as it happened with [Hennig and Lesnar] they made a big deal out of it…”
+[The flight before] Vince and Kurt Angle had a take-down tournament in the aisle – but as soon as it happened with [Hennig and Lesnar], they made a big deal out of it…"